 Roeland is currently working with Adidas to encourage alternative raw materials to be used in its clothing range alongside organic cotton, such as Tencel made from wood pulp.
 He says: “It’s important because cotton, even when it is organic, consumes an enormous amount of water.
 I think a material such as bamboo would be a good alternative because it grows very quickly, and the plant remains standing after harvest.
 As a result, less land is needed.”

 Adidas is closely monitoring its own environmental impact.
-For example, it delivered a 27% reduction in water consumption per employee between 2008 and 2017 and its corporate CO2 emissions decreased by 29% between 2015 and 20171.
+For example, it delivered a 27% reduction in water consumption per employee between 2008 and 2017 and its corporate CO2 emissions decreased by 29% between 2015 and 2017 (Adidas Annual Report 2017).
 In its sustainability report, the company transparently indicates exactly how much greenhouse gas the factories and offices emit and has set goals to reduce these emissions.

 Roeland Tso believes the company’s impact is positive, but also stated its goals could go even further and be more ambitious.
 Undoubtedly, he will be there every step of the way to ensure the company continues towards a more sustainable future and delivers more impact for its investment.

-Triodos Investment Management is totally transparent about each and every company included in the funds, including the reasons as to why it chooses to invest.
-More examples can be found here.
+Triodos Investment Management is totally transparent about each and every company included in the funds, including the reasons why it chooses to invest.